 Night owls can stop by The Old Workshop afterwards.
 A fairly recent addition to our city which has settled right in.
 Mainly due to the fact that it is led by passionate founders who deliver a seriously laid-back vibe, with friendly, knowledgeable staff and an excellent array of drinks.

-For those who prefer a more intimate affair we have the (not so secret) underground speak-easy that goes by the name of Public.
+For those who prefer a more intimate affair, we have the (not so secret) underground speak-easy that goes by the name of Public.
 An apt name for a bar situated in old public toilets.
 Before the more squeamish of you click away, take a look at what they have done with the place.
 They have both looks and integrity, offering perfected cocktails with local ingredients and a solid minimal waste strategy.
 An exclusive spot with none of the haughty attitude.

-After an evening of delicious food and drinks there is nowhere we would rather stay than Brocco on the Park.
+After an evening of delicious food and drinks, there is nowhere we would rather stay than Brocco on the Park.
 Rest your weary head upon one of the super soft pillows, or better yet, sink into the freestanding bath in your room for ultimate luxury.
 A renovated Edwardian villa with a relaxed Scandi vibe, expect simple luxuries and lovingly considered detail.
-Brocco holds collaborative food and drink events throughout the year, it’s no wonder they are multiple award winners!
+Brocco holds collaborative food and drinks events throughout the year, it’s no wonder they are multiple award winners!
 Also, it’s rumoured that Picasso stayed here back in the day.

 Although you can enjoy a beautiful breakfast at the Brocco, the sightseers may want to venture further afield.
-With a whole Saturday of exploring ahead we recommend making a pit stop in Upshot Espresso.
+With a whole Saturday of exploring ahead, we recommend making a pit stop in Upshot Espresso.
 A small but perfectly formed menu (get the waffles!) means you’ll have more time to consider your coffee.
 There are often 4 or 5 batches on offer and a friendly team of staff to help you chose.

 While away your Saturday by browsing the extensive Antiques Quarter.
-The quantity and varied selection of items on offer makes you feel like you’re exploring a treasure trove and the often rough and tumble nature of some stores means that you can still whittle out a bargain.
+The quantity and varied selection of items on offer make you feel like you’re exploring a treasure trove and the often rough and tumble nature of some stores means that you can still whittle out a bargain.

 The Yard Antiques, Sheffield.
 Images: Max Hawley.